chatmail/relay/doc/source/migrate.rst

 you might need to adjust some of the steps to your environment.

-Let’s assume that your ``mail_domain`` is ``mail.example.org``, all involved machines run Debian 12, your old site’s IP address is ``13.12.13.12``, and your new site’s IP address is ``45.54.45.54``.
+Let’s assume that your ``mail_domain`` is ``mail.example.org``, all involved machines run Debian 12, your old site’s IP version 4 address is ``$OLD_IP4``, and your new site’s IP4 address is ``$NEW_IP4``.

-Note, you should lower the TTLs of your DNS records to a value such as 300 (5 minutes) so the migration happens as smoothly as possible.
+First of all, you should lower the Time To Live (TTL) of your DNS records to a value such as 300 (5 minutes).
+Short TTL values allow to change DNS records during the migration more timely.

 During the guide you might get a warning about changed SSH Host keys; in this case, just run ``ssh-keygen -R "mail.example.org"`` as recommended.